 No Flow, Debris Fouls the #1 Check

 The system has returned to a zero demand condition (no valves open downstream).
 However, debris has become lodged between the #1 Check Valve seat and the sealing disc, preventing the #1 Check from closing all the way.
 This allows pressure to equalize between the Supply and the Zone of Reduced Pressure.
 When this happens, the Relief Valve Spring pushes back against the Relief Valve Diaphram, opening the Discharge.

 The Relief Valve is operating properly, but the #1 Check Valve is not, due to the debris preventing the full closure of the Check.
-Depending on the amount of debris, the Relief Valve can discharge just a slight drip or can open fully and continuously, flowing water at full pressure and volume until the Supply is eliminated by closing the #1 Shut-off Valve.
+Depending on the amount of debris, the Relief Valve can discharge just a slight drip or can open fully, continuously flowing water until the Supply is eliminated by closing the #1 Shut-off Valve.